abcouwer-jpl/zsc/README.md

 This code is intended to be compiled along with the code that uses it.

-`include/zsc/zsc_pub.h` defines public functions for compression and decompression that handle the aforemention work buffers, and function that check buffer sizes.
+`include/zsc/zsc_pub.h` defines public functions for compression and decompression that handle the aforementioned work buffers, and function that check buffer sizes.

 `include/zsc/zsc_pub_types.h` defines macros for buffer sizing at compile time and various public types.

-zsc expects a configuration dependent `include/zsc/zsc_conf_global_types` and `include/zsc/zsc_conf_private` that one must create for your specific configuration. `zsc_conf_global_types` defines sized typees, and `zsc_conf_global_types` defines macros and memory functions.
+zsc expects a configuration dependent `include/zsc/zsc_conf_global_types` and `include/zsc/zsc_conf_private` that one must create for your specific configuration. `zsc_conf_global_types` defines sized types, and `zsc_conf_global_types` defines macros and memory functions.
 `test/zsc_test_global_types` and `test/zsc_test_private` are examples
 that will be copied over to `include/zsc` for unit testing.